YangLinyi/yanglinyi.github.io/_pages/about.md

 I was fortunate to be supervised by Prof. Jun Wang (UCL), Prof. Barry Smyth (UCD), and Prof. Yue Zhang (Westlake).
 I served as an **Area Chair** at ICLR, ACL, EMNLP, and CIKM, a **Senior Program Committee** member at IJCAI, and an **Associate Editor** at the Special Issue on TIST.
 I have published several influential papers at top-tier conferences and have been featured by Huggingface and social media multiple times, with a total citation: <a href='https://scholar.google.com/citations?user=go3sFxcAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

 My research interests are building AI co-scientists and designing **open-ended curiosity-driven exploration-based** methods.
 Previously, I designed the first LLM-based Research-Review-Refinement process by using reinforcement learning, namely CycleResearcher [ICLR, 2025].
 The first deep-research-based AI review framework, DeepReview [ACL, 2025].
-I contributed a first-of-its-kind Collaborative Learning of Large and Small Language Models, achieving the state-of-the-art OOD testing results [ICLR, 2024].
+I contributed a first-of-its-kind Collaborative Learning of Large and Small Language Models, achieving state-of-the-art OOD testing results [ICLR, 2024].
 Before ChatGPT, I built the first large-scale out-of-distribution natural language understanding dataset, namely GLUE-X [ACL, 2023].
 I tried to pre-train a large-scale graph recurrent network, instead of using transformers [TPAMI, 2025] (second author).
 Currently, I devote myself to **AI for Scientific Discovery**.

 If you are looking for research positions, please do not hesitate to contact me via email: yanglinyiucd[at]gmail[dot]com

 # 🏆 Honors and Awards
+- Invited to serve as an Area Chair at: **ICLR 2027**.
-- Excited to accept the invitation to be a **Founding Editorial Board Member** at the AI4S Journal!
+- Excited to accept the invitation to be a **Founding Editorial Board Member** at the AI4S Journal.
-- Invited to serve as an Area Chair at: **NeurIPS 2026; ICLR 2026; ICML 2026; ACL 2026; AAAI 2026; EMNLP 2026**
+- Invited to serve as an Area Chair at: **NeurIPS 2026; ICLR 2026; ICML 2026; ACL 2026; AAAI 2026; EMNLP 2026**.
 - Faculty and lecturer at the International Programme on [AI Evaluation](https://ai-evaluation.org): Capabilities & Safety
 - Associate Editor: TIST.
-- Area Chair: **ICLR 2025; ACL 2024-2025; EMNLP 2023; IJCAI 2023 (SPC); CIKM 2022**;
+- Area Chair: **ICLR 2025; ACL 2024-2025; EMNLP 2023; IJCAI 2023 (SPC); CIKM 2022**.
 - Outstanding Postdoctoral Representative, 2023.
 - Outstanding Postdoc Researcher, 2022.
 - Outstanding Self-financed Students Abroad (Special Awards, Only 1 Winner in Ireland, 50 Winners in total), 2021.